-The University of Alabama at Birmingham (UAB), a major regional hub for healthcare services and research, is the state’s largest employer, providing jobs for more than 23,000 professionals across multiple healthcare campuses.
+The University of Alabama at Birmingham (UAB), a major regional hub for healthcare services and research, is one of the state’s largest employer, providing jobs for more than 23,600 professionals across multiple healthcare campuses.
 With approximately 2,750 other healthcare institutions in the city of Birmingham alone, it is no surprise that this is where most of the state’s healthcare administration and management jobs can be found.

-According to the U.S. Bureau of Labor Statistics, Health services managers and administrators in Alabama earned an average annual salary of $93,020 as of 2014.
-The Bureau’s 2014 report also revealed a 20 percent job growth projection for Alabama’s health administrators during the ten-year period spanning 2012-2022.
+According to the U.S. Bureau of Labor Statistics, health services managers and administrators in Alabama earned an average annual salary of $93,330 as of 2020.
+The Alabama Department of Labor projects a 14 percent job growth rate for Alabama’s health administrators during the ten-year period spanning 2018-2028.

-As the implementation of the Affordable Care Act brings a billion dollars in federal funding into the state’s coffers to support enrollment, tens of thousands of state residents are enjoying better access to healthcare services.
-As the state’s healthcare sector strains under the new demand, hospitals and integrated health systems are responding by hiring more staff, and more administrators to manage them.
+As the Affordable Care Act and pandemic relief dollars bring billions in federal funding into the state’s coffers to support enrollment, tens of thousands of state residents are enjoying better access to healthcare services.
+As the state’s healthcare sector grows under increased funding, hospitals and integrated health systems are responding by hiring more staff, and more administrators to manage them.

 Health Administration Degrees in Alabama